steffenu/Contao_Extensions_Tutorial/Documentation/Config - services yaml.md

 für action arguments wie oben beschrieben...)

 If your controllers don't extend the AbstractController class, you must explicitly mark your controller services as public

+When using controllers as services and taking advantage of dependency injection, the controller’s service needs to be set to public or be tagged with the controller.service_arguments tag.

     # controllers are imported separately to make sure services can be injected
     # as action arguments even if you don't extend any base controller class
     App\Controller\: